 Sonars and other transducers are grouped into classes that share an attribute, such as frequency range or purpose of use.
-Classes are further sorted by bins based on the frequency or bandwidth; source level; and, when warranted, the application in which the source would be used, as follows:
+Below, classes are further sorted by bins based on the frequency or bandwidth; source level; and, when warranted, the application in which the source would be used.
+Unless stated otherwise, a reference distance of 1 meter is used for sonar and other transducers.

-- frequency of the non-impulsive acoustic source - o low-frequency sources operate below 1 kHz - o mid-frequency sources operate at and above 1 kHz, up to and including 10 kHz - \circ high-frequency sources operate above 10 kHz, up to and including 100 kHz

-- o very high-frequency sources operate above 100 kHz but below 200 kHz - sound pressure level - \circ greater than 160 dB re 1 μ Pa, but less than 180 dB re 1 μ Pa - \circ equal to 180 dB re 1 μ Pa and up to 200 dB re 1 μ Pa - $\circ~$ greater than 200 dB re 1 μPa - application in which the source would be used. - sources with similar functions that have similar characteristics, such as pulse length (duration of each pulse), beam pattern, and duty cycle
+- Frequency of the non-impulsive acoustic source: - Low-frequency sources operate below 1 kHz - Mid-frequency sources operate at and above 1 kHz, up to and including 10 kHz - High-frequency sources operate above 10 kHz, up to and including 100 kHz - o Very high-frequency sources operate above 100 kHz but below 200 kHz - Sound pressure level: - \circ Greater than 160 dB re 1 μPa, but less than 180 dB re 1 μPa - $\circ~$ Equal to 180 dB re 1 μPa and up to 200 dB re 1 μPa - \circ Greater than 200 dB re 1 μPa - Application in which the source would be used: - Sources with similar functions that have similar characteristics, such as pulse length (duration of each pulse), beam pattern, and duty cycle